shrdh/aoguedao.github.io/_portfolio/uaphv/uaphv.md

 ---
-title: "Modelling geographical and built environment’s attributes as predictors of human vulnerability during tsunami evacuations: a multi-case study and paths to improvement"
+title: "Modelling geographical and built environment’s attributes as predictors of human vulnerability during tsunami evacuation"
 excerpt: "Tsunami Evacuation, Machine Learning and Model Interpretability"
 collection: portfolio
 ---

 I've been working with [Dr. Jorge León](https://www.researchgate.net/profile/Jorge-Leon-12) since 2019 on projects related to earthquakes, tsunamis and wildfires since a couple of years, motivated by his Architecture and Urbanism background.
 However, my job has been to implement mathematical and statistical tools for predictions and analysis.